0

 Label example: public label details are obscured to prevent misuse, but the purpose is simple — every serious wheel build should start with controlled blank identification.

 Why this affects value: cheaper wheels often compete on the finished look only.
 LFI’s position is that the production record matters too — blank traceability, material route, fitment planning, CNC control, and after-sales accountability are all part of what a forged wheel price should include.
+See the Testing & Compliance page for validation methodology.

 Customer Proof

-Google Reviews AndReal Car Fitments
+Google Reviews andReal Car Fitments

 The point is not to win a spreadsheet.
 The wheel has to land on the car, clear the brakes, sit right, drive right, and still make the owner happy after the invoice is paid.